olusolajames/Tech-Insight-Dashboard/README.md

-I recently worked on a project that involves using the Stack Overflow Developer Survey 2019 data to create three dashboards.
+I recently worked on a project that involves using the Stack Overflow Developer Survey 2019 data to create three dashboards with IBM Cognos Dashboard Embedded (CDE).

 Current Technology Usage tab containing: